Häme Regiment: Mission

 The Regiment was an administrative unit without significant combat capability.
-Technically, was is considered to be a cavalry unit, but it did not have light armored unit role of modern-day Western cavalry units.
+Technically, it was considered to be a cavalry unit, but it did not have light armored unit role of modern-day Western cavalry units.
 Instead, the regiment was specialized as a logistics training center which trained the bulk of the logistics personnel of Finnish Defence Forces.

 The Häme Cavalry Battalion was the only unit of the Regiment accepting usual, non-volunteer conscripts.
 Twice a year, the Battalion inducted some 260 conscripts, who were subsequently trained as military drivers, logistics technicians, cooks or military policemen.

 The Headquarters Troop also trained almost all medics of the Finnish Defence Forces on its three-week combat medic course.
 The NCO school of the unit, on the other hand, received conscript NCO students from all units of the FDF and the Finnish Border Guard for special training as logistics NCOs.
 The NCO students were trained to fulfill NCO duties as medic NCOs, motor vehicle NCO, supply NCOs, weapons smith NCOs or hygienics NCOs.